Rick Dondo's Family Tree

 What's New (past 30 days)

-This is the fifty-first full refresh of this site which uses a specialized website building application and it is based on data taken from your host's Ancestry tree on 2024/02/26 starting at 13:29 CST.
+This is the fifty-fifth full refresh of this site which uses a specialized website building application and it is based on data taken from your host's Ancestry tree on 2025/01/01 starting at 12:30 CDT.

 As will be the case for the foreseeable future, that data was transformed considerably to ensure that more information pertaining to sources and citations is available to demonstrate why I believe what I have published.